celalergun/diary/README.md

 # diary
 A very basic diary application written in C++ and Qt.
 It keeps its data in an SQLite database.
-Encrypts the text only to keep it safe from your 9 year old sister.
+~~Encrypts the text only to keep it safe from your 9 year old sister.~~ It uses AES-128 with password stretching.

 Some people may not want a login screen and some may not want even the basic encryption.
 I added an option to keep the diary unencrypted.